 The Society also presents a number of other annual awards including: Cricket Writer, Cricket Commentator, County Captain, Young Cricketer, and Cricketer of the Year as well as a Wicketkeeper of the Year award and one in memory of Learie Constantine for Fielder of the Year.
 Other local cricket awards are also presented on occasions.

-In addition to the weekly meetings, dinners, coaching classes, and awards the Society also produces its own annual publication.
+In addition to the regular meetings, dinners, coaching classes, and awards the Society also produces its own annual publication.
 The Twelfth Man (first issued in 1954) is an A4 style magazine which includes a number of feature articles, reviews the Society's winter meetings, news, provides details of award winners, and book reviews.
 Each year the magazine also includes a special tribute section to a post-war cricket personality.
-Recent tributes have included David Gower OBE in 1995, a joint tribute to Denis Compton CBE and Keith Miller MBE in 1996, Mike Gatting OBE in 1997 and 1999 a joint tribute to former Yorkshire and England cricketers Don Wilson and Philip Sharpe.
-A 50th Anniversary edition was published in 2001 and a very special Diamond Anniversary edition in September 2011 when the Society celebrated sixty years of 'cricket loving'.
+A 50th Anniversary edition was published in 2001 and a very special Diamond Anniversary edition in September 2011 when the Society celebrated sixty years of 'cricket loving’.
+We are now looking ahead to 2021.

 There are no membership formalities.
 The Membership Secretary will be pleased to deal with any queries.
 Subscriptions are as follows: